marelinaa/currency-api/README.md

 # Currency API

-This repository contains a Currency API project that will provide users a daily currency exchange rate.
+This repository contains a Currency API project that provides users a daily currency exchange rate.

 ## How to Run